 Crome Syrcus was no different than many other NW bands.
 The had arisen from the ashes of a teen R&B, jazz influenced outfit called The Mystics.
 The Mystics had an enthusiastic fan base and were able to tour regionally, but ultimately had a relatively short career.
 By 1962 drummer Jim Plano had joined the military.
 Dick Powell, the band’s vocalist and guitarist John Gaborit remained stateside, and eventually brought on bassist Lee Graham and keyboard player Ted Shreffler.
 Jim Plano’s position as drummer was filled by Rod Pilloud.
 Once assembled, the new band christened themselves Crome Syrcus.

-It was this complicated exploration of disobedience, the vicissitudes of the world, sexuality and revolt that was at the core of Robert Joffrey’s ballet.
+This complicated exploration of disobedience, the vicissitudes of the world, sexuality and revolt that was at the core of Robert Joffrey’s ballet.
 If the ancients had persisted in worshipping a god that represented sex and and revolt, why shouldn’t contemporaries?
-Especially in the 1960s.
+Especially in the free-wheeling 1960s.

 During the ballet, Crome Syrcus played their instruments live, as an orchestra would have done from the pit.
 The band and their music was just as central to the ballet as any of the dancers or effects.
 Although there are only a few known snippets of the work caught on film or audio we know from reviews that the ballet Astarte was well-received and lauded as a completely new direction in music and dance.
 Its world premiere on September 20, 1967 at New York’s City Center Theater also cemented Joffrey’s troupe as one of the preeminent ballet companies in the United States.
 The excitement of the collaboration between Joffry and Crome Syrcus, while using interactive media was so successful that the ballet made the cover of Time Magazine on March 15th 1968.

-For months it had seemed nothing less than visionary…but of course all visions rely on a good deal of work.
+For the months it was performed it seemed nothing less than visionary…but of course all visions rely on a good deal of work.
 Much later, in 2012 dancer Dermot Burke told the Washington Post’s Sarah Kauffman

 “Those of us who were in it were just tired, sore and hungry.
 We didn’t realize we were living through a revolution in American dance.”